AnthonyMastrean/WindowsPowerShell/readme.markdown

     Test-Path $Profile

 If you do, great!
 That's where we're going to do some work.
-If you don't, you can create it easily.
+If you don't, you can easily create it.

     New-Item -Path $profile -ItemType file -Force